NYUEngelberg/knowing-machines-website-v2/content/9-ways-to-see/nabirds.md

 authors: "Hamsini Sridharan"
 excerpt: "How does a machine learning algorithm “recognize” a bird?
 Generic computer vision datasets, composed of images scraped unceremoniously from sites like Flickr, are most useful for general object recognition, training algorithms to distinguish a raven from a writing desk (or, at any rate, “bird” from “furniture”).
 But what species of raven is it?
 Answering that question requires access to images broken into much narrower, more precise categories."
 carousel-1:
-  caption: "Female birds"
+  caption: "Female Bird Images"
-  collection: 9
+  collection: 6
 carousel-2:
   caption: "White-Throated Sparrow"
   collection: 5